 Crunchy goodness homemade banana chips or plantain chips!
 You can toss it in your favorite chili powder, paprika, barbeque powder or cheese flavoring.
 Or just eat it plain.
 Either way, its a good appetizer for everyone.
 You can add it on to any salads, oatmeals, soak it in milk like cereals or toppings for smoothies and sundaes.You can also dip it to any of your favorite dippings or dressings.
 Fantastic!

-Season with salt and a pinch of chili powder or preffered powder flavoring.
+- Season with salt and a pinch of chili powder or preferred powder flavoring.
 Toss altogether by gently shaking the bowl.
 Serve and enjoy!

 - Transfer extra servings into an airtight containers or sterile bottles.
 Shelf life is about 1 week.